undiegomejia/temporal-go/README.md

 ### 2. Run the Worker

 The worker is located in the `worker` directory.
-It is ready to execute wokrflows when started.
+It is ready to execute workflows when started.

 1. Navigate to the `worker` directory: